Vision-Language Navigation with Random Environmental Mixup: Experiment

 \subsection{Dataset and Evaluation Setup}

 \textbf{Dataset and Simulator\ } We evaluate our agent on the Room-to-Room (R2R)~\cite{Seq2Seq} and R4R~\cite{jain2019stay} based on Matterport3D simulator~\cite{chang2017matterport3d}.
 This is a powerful navigation simulator.
-R2R is divided into training set (61 scenes, 14,025 instructions), seen validation set (61 scenes, 1,020 instructions), and unseen validation set (11 scenes, 2,349 Instructions) and unseen test set (18 scenes, 4,173 instructions).
 R4R builds upon R2R and aims to provide an even more challenging setting for embodied navigation agents.
 In a scene, the agent will jump between pre-defined viewpoints on the connectivity graph of the environment.

 \textbf{Evaluation Metrics\ } There are already many recognized indicators used to evaluate models in VLN: Trajectory Length (TL), trajectory length in meters; Navigation Error (NE), error from the target point in meters; Success Rate (SR), the proportion of times that the agent successfully arrived within 3 meters of the target; and the success rate weighted by the path length (SPL)~\cite{anderson2018on}.
 In R4R, CLS~\cite{jain2019stay}, nDTW and SDTW~\cite{ilharco2019general} take into account the agent’s steps and are sensitive to intermediate errors in the navigation path.